njahn82/hoa_validation/README.md

 Scopus and Web of Science are proprietary data and can be openly shared within the KB.
 To improve reproducibility, safeguarded versions were used (see <https://zenodo.org/records/13935407> for comprehensive description).

-However, data analytics including figures reported in the manuscript can be re-generated using Quarto and R. Please load the correpsonding renv environment before re-generatign the manuscript.
+However, data analytics including figures reported in the manuscript can be re-generated using Quarto and R. Please load the correpsonding [renv](https://rstudio.github.io/renv/articles/renv.html) environment before re-generating the manuscript.

 ### License